TNK (company)

 TNK Co., Ltd. (株式会社ティー・エヌ・ケー, Kabushiki-gaisha Tii Enu Kee) is a Japanese animation studio located in Nerima, Tokyo Prefecture.
-It was established on January 29, 1999 by Nagateru Kato, a former animator from Tatsunoko Production.
+It was established on January 29, 1999 by Nagateru Kato, a former producer from Tatsunoko Production.
 They have produced a number of series to date, most notably their adaptations of School Days and High School DxD, among others such as Hand Maid May, I My Me!
 Strawberry Eggs, UFO Ultramaiden Valkyrie, and Kannazuki no Miko.

 Works

 A list of series produced or co-produced by TNK.